corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 `java -jar network-bootstrapper-4.8.jar -n=<path_to_file>`

-The network parameter overrides file is a HOCON file with the several configuration fields, all of which are optional.
+The network parameter overrides file is a HOCON file with several configuration fields, all of which are optional.
 If you don't provide a field, it will be ignored.
 If a field is not provided and you are bootstrapping a new network, a sensible default value will be used.
-If a field is not provided and you when you are updating an existing network, the value in the existing network parameters file will be used.
+If a field is not provided when you are updating an existing network, the value in the existing network parameters file will be used.

 {{< note >}}
-All fields can be used with placeholders for environment variables.
+All fields can contain placeholders for environment variables.
 For example: `${KEY_STORE_PASSWORD}` would be replaced by the contents of environment variable `KEY_STORE_PASSWORD`.
 See: [Hiding sensitive data](node/operating/node-administration.md#hiding-sensitive-data).

 {{< /note >}}